Homomorphisms between braid groups: Introduction

-Of course Theorem~\ref{thm:main} is only as useful as our understanding of $\Aut(\B_n)$ and the transvections.
+Of course Theorem~\ref{thm:main} is only as useful as our understanding of $\Aut(\B_n)$ and the central transvections.
 It is a theorem of Dyer--Grossman that $\Aut(B_n)$ is isomorphic to $\B_n/Z(B_n) \rtimes \Z/2$, where the first factor acts by conjugation and the second factor acts by inversion: $\sigma_i \mapsto \sigma_i^{-1}$.

-As for the transvections, the map $L : \B_n \to \Z$ can be taken to be the abelianization, which maps $\sigma_i$ to 1 for all $i$.
-Also, the centralizers of the images of the standard homomorphisms $\B_n \to \B_{2n}$ are completely understood.
-We give a complete description in Section~\ref{sec:tv}.
+Further, the centralizers of the images of the standard homomorphisms $\B_n \to \B_{2n}$ can be completely described; see Section~\ref{sec:tv}.

 \p{Maps to smaller braid groups} Theorem~\ref{thm:main} further gives a classification of all homomorphisms $\B_n \to \B_m$ with $m < 2n$.
 Indeed, given a map $\rho : \B_n \to \B_m$ with $m \leq 2n$, we may post-compose with the inclusion $\B_m\to \B_{2n}$ to obtain a homomorphism to which Theorem~\ref{thm:main} applies.
 We say that $\rho$ is standard if the composition is.